 Let’s say you have low credit scores and want to borrow $40,000 over a 72-month loan term.
 A credit union quotes an APR of 18% on a secured boat loan.
 You’d pay around $912 per month on the loan and almost $25,690 in total interest.

 Now let’s say you have excellent credit, and the same credit union quotes an APR of 5.54% on the same loan.
 You’d pay about $654 per month and just over $7,100 in total interest — a huge difference from the loan with the 18% APR.

 Shopping around and getting loan estimates from several lenders can help you find a boat loan that fits your budget.
 Marine finance companies, boat dealers and some banks and credit unions offer secured boat loans.
 If you want an unsecured personal loan, you can explore options from banks, credit unions and online lenders.
 Read more about boat loan options here.

-If you apply for prequalification and get prequalified with a few lenders, you’ll be able to see your estimated boat loan rate and terms.
+If you apply to prequalify for a personal loan for your boat and get conditional offers from a few lenders, you’ll be able to see your estimated loan rate and terms.
 From there, you can compare offers and identify the best loan for your needs.
 Just keep in mind that prequalification isn’t a guarantee of approval.
 You’ll get your final approval and terms only after completing a full loan application.